Ulvi Babayev

-Ulvi Lachyn ogly Babayev (Ульви Лачын оглы Бабаев; born 30 March 2004) is a Russian football player of Azerbaijani descent who plays as a left winger for Dynamo Moscow and Dynamo-2 Moscow.
+Ulvi Lachyn ogly Babayev (Ульви Лачын оглы Бабаев; born 30 March 2004) is a Russian football player of Azerbaijani descent who plays as a left winger for Rubin Kazan on loan from Dynamo Moscow.

 Club career

 He made his debut in the Russian Premier League for Dynamo Moscow on 3 June 2023 in a game against Orenburg.

 On 7 August 2024, Babayev moved on loan to Krylia Sovetov Samara.

 On 22 October 2025, Babayev scored a hat-trick for Dynamo in a Russian Cup game against Krylia Sovetov.

+On 14 January 2026, Babayev extended his Dynamo contract to June 2029, with an option for the 2029–30 season.

+On 11 September 2026, Babayev was loaned by Rubin Kazan, with an option to buy.

 International career

 In October 2025, it was reported that AFFA is holding talks with Babayev to consider representing Azerbaijan internationally.

 However, in mid-November 2025, Babayev made his debut for the Russia U21 team and scored twice in his second appearance, against Bahrain U23.